barneygale/quarry/README.rst

 - Supports Minecraft versions 1.7 through 1.12.2
 - Supports Python 2.7 and 3.4+
 - Built upon ``twisted`` and ``cryptography``
-- Implements many Minecraft data types, such as NBT, chunk sections, `.mca`, command graphs and entity metadata.
+- Implements many Minecraft data types, such as NBT, Anvil, chunk sections, command graphs and entity metadata.
 - Exposes base classes and hooks for implementing your own client, server or proxy.